Dating Safety Tips

 Stay on the Platform

-Keep your conversations on the BBPeopleMeet platform while you get to know your match.
-Because exchanges on OurTime are subject to our Safe Message Filters (learn more here), users with bad intentions often try to move the conversation to text, messaging apps, email, or phone right away.
+Keep conversations on the BBPeopleMeet platform while you’re getting to know someone.
+Users with bad intentions often try to move the conversation to text, messaging apps, email, or phone right away.

 You know when someone’s crossed the line and when they do, we want to know about it.
 Block and report anyone that violates our terms.
 Here are some examples of violations: